andrewhirzel/fantt/README.md

 # fantt
 Field Audio Notes Transcriber and Timestamper

-Welcome to Field Audio Notes Transcriber and Timestamper The purpose is to take pre-recorded audio notes and produce a simple .csv file with timestamps and the spoken phrases using IBMs Watson AI.
+Welcome to Field Audio Notes Transcriber and Timestamper.
+The purpose is to take pre-recorded audio notes and produce a simple .csv file with timestamps and the spoken phrases using IBMs Watson AI.

 The output .csv will look like this:
 0
-1.29	2.69	racing to the moon
+1.29	2.69	I'm a lumberjack
-3.7	4.96	on a Saturday night
+3.7	4.96	and that' ok

 Note:
 1. Your data will not at all be considered private.
 This is IBM's warning AND mine.